jotorren/go-quickstart/README.md

-# A very simple Golang REST API + OpenID Connect security
+# Secure REST API in Golang with OpenID Connect

-This is an opinionated *Go project template* you *can use* as a starting point for your project.
-Current version includes the following *key aspects*:
+This project focuses on how to secure REST APIs in Golang by using the OIDC/OAuth2 standard.

+Inherited *key aspects*:

 > - **Hexagonal architecture**
 >